fcarnevale/FailureResume/README.md

 #Failure Resume

+Work in Progress

-Inspired by Tina Seelig of Stanford University
+*Inspired by Tina Seelig of Stanford University*